liweicheng00/flowpoint-server/README.md

 # flow_backend
-This is the backend for "Flow" which deploys on Heroku.
+This is the backend for "Flow" which deploys on Heroku by using Docker.